felixpatzelt/priceprop/README.rst

 =========

 Simulate and calibrate linear propagator models for price responses to an external order flow.
-The models and methods are explained in:
+The models and methods are explained and applied to real hight frequency trading data in:

     Patzelt, F. and Bouchaud, J-P.:
     Nonlinear price impact from linear models.
     Journal of Statistical Mechanics (2017).
-    Preprint at arXiv:1706.04163.
+    Preprint at arXiv:1708.02411.

 =====================   ======================================================